dominickbrasileiro/dominickbrasileiro/README.md

 ## Dominick Brasileiro 💎
 Fascinated by technology.
 I’m very demanding about my work, and I always try to offer the best result.
 <br />I'm a FullStack Developer 💻<br />
-<br /> 💙&nbsp; Looking to collaborate on projects using React and Node.js
+<br /> 💙&nbsp; Looking to collaborate on projects using Flutter, React and Node.js
-<br /> 💻&nbsp; My stack: ReactJS, Node.js, React Native & TypeScript
+<br /> 💻&nbsp; My stack: Flutter, ReactJS, Node.js, React Native & TypeScript
 <br /> 🌎&nbsp; I'm ready to be challenged!

 ---